Julian Ingram: Police confident alleged triple killer ‘still alive’ after a week on the run

 “We are using electronic methods now to obviously track certain locations and will obviously benefit from any information the public is able to provide.”

-More than 100 officers are now involved in an operation covering tens of thousands of hectares of open bushland.
+More than 100 officers remain involved in the search operation which spans tens of thousands of hectares of open bushland.

-Additional specialist officers, including members of the Public Order and Riot Squad, have been deployed to assist with searches.
+Additional specialist officers, including members of the Public Order and Riot Squad, will join the search this weekend ahead of planned community events.

-Authorities have released images of a Ford Ranger utility believed to be linked to Ingram.
+Police have released images of a Ford Ranger utility Ingram was last week driving.
 The dual-cab vehicle has NSW registration DM-07-GZ and may carry a Lachlan Shire Council magnet on the driver’s door, an orange light bar on the roof and tools in the tray.

-Communities across the Central West remain on high alert as extreme heat complicates the search, with temperatures exceeding 45 degrees over several consecutive days.
+Extreme heat has complicated the search, with temperatures exceeding 45 degrees over several consecutive days.
 Police have deployed drones and specialist resources to scan vast areas without placing officers at unnecessary risk.

-Commissioner Lanyon again warned against anyone assisting the fugitive.
+Commissioner Lanyon again warned against anyone assisting the alleged fugitive.

 “What he has committed here is an atrocity,” he said.